| |

 Part I: Suits

-Dorothy is wearing a suit and sitting behind a big bad desk at some anonymous record company.
-She’s a CORPORATE WHORE.
-She opens up a package.
-It contains a few demos from a new album by Band X. She listens.
-Agitation builds.
-Dizzy with disgust.
-Drowning in her own ignorance.
+Dorothy is wearing a suit and sitting behind a big bad desk at some anonymous record company when she opens the package.
+It contains a few demos from a highly anticipated album by Band X. As she listens, her agitation builds and before long she is dizzy with disgust, drowning in disappointment and her own ignorance.

-How exciting it is when artists abandon their safety nets—whatever it was that made them successful—and succumb entirely to the whim of inspiration.
-After all, who is the artist to stand in the way and edit inspiration in any way in order to fit certain expectations (even their own)?
-The artist is merely a vessel in charge of capturing and then channeling, with no translation required.
-True inspiration is best handled by delicate fingers.
+How exciting it is when artists abandon safety nets—whatever it was that made them successful—in order to succumb entirely to the whim of creativity.
+After all, who is the artist to stand in the way of divine intervention in any way in order edit it to fit certain expectations (even their own)?
+True artists are in many ways mediums, tasked with channeling and then transposing inspiration.
+It is a process that is best handled delicately, with kid gloves.

 Neil Young was once sued by his own record company for making music that wasn’t “representative” of Neil Young.
-Thankfully, artist departures into brave new worlds are littered throughout the landscape of the history of art.
-One such departure was Radiohead’s blind leap of faith into a funky new world of rhythm-charged electronica, a backbone of the supersonic beats that led to the creation of Kid A.
+What a mind-boggling charge.
+Thankfully, there are other examples of artists departing comfort zones in favor of taking blind leaps of faith into brave new worlds as well.
+One such departure was Radiohead’s journey into a funky new universe of rhythmically-charged electronica and supersonic beats.

-The first time I heard it, I wasn’t sure what to make of it, but that rush of not knowing where it was coming from was exciting.
-Thom Yorke was mumbling thoughts and phrases instead of belting out anthems.
-I couldn’t figure out what instruments were making the tripped out sounds.
-And in the confusion, everything was in its right place.
-The Saturday Night Live appearance only reaffirmed it.
-This brave new world was thrilling!
-All you had to do was follow.
-Straight to the poppy fields.
+The first time I heard Kid A, I wasn’t sure what to make of it, but that rush of not knowing where it was coming from was wildly exciting.
+Thom Yorke seemed to be chanting like a shaman, off on a flight of the soul.
+As for the rest of the band, I couldn’t figure out what instruments were making the tripped out sounds.
+But in the surrounding confusion, at least to me, everything seemed very much in its right place.
+An extraordinary Saturday Night Live appearance reaffirmed my excitement.
+This new sound was thrilling!
+All you had to do was throw away pre-conceived expectations and follow along the happy trail, straight to its poppy field bliss.
 Surrender Dorothy!

 Note: For Part II, see In Rainbows.